exercism/r/exercises/concept/need-for-speed/.docs/hints.md

 ## 4. Drive the car

 - Is the battery drained?
 If so, should the car be updated?
-- `battery_drain` is the percentage amount of charge lost on each turn.
+- `battery_drain` is the charge percentage lost on each turn.
 - `speed` is the distance (in meters) travelled each turn.
 - Return an updated car, as appropriate.